Child Endangerment Laws

 An analysis of the legal factors considered in a child endangerment case.

-An adult caring for a child has a legal responsibility to ensure that child is free from unreasonably dangerous situations.
+An adult caring for a child has a legal responsibility to ensure that the child is free from unreasonably dangerous situations.
 When an adult caregiver fails to adequately protect a child, states often punish this as a crime known as "child endangerment."

 Child endangerment occurs whenever a parent, guardian, or other adult caregiver allows a child to be placed or remain in a dangerous, unhealthy, or inappropriate situation.
 Some states charge this crime as a type of child abuse.